What is Drugwatch’s Mission?

 How Is Drugwatch Funded?

 Drugwatch does not charge for services or receive money from advertising.
-Instead, the Peterson Firm — a Washington D.C.-based, mass-torts law firm — sponsors the website and pays the operating costs.
+Instead, Wilson and Peterson, LLP — a Washington D.C.-based, mass-torts law firm — sponsors the website and pays the operating costs.

-While the firm sponsors Drugwatch, there is no requirement to be a client of the Peterson Firm to utilize Drugwatch’s services.
+While the firm sponsors Drugwatch, there is no requirement to be a client of Wilson and Peterson, LLP to utilize Drugwatch’s services.

 Who Works for Drugwatch?